caanaan/linuxdevconfig/zsh/MyZshQuickReference.md

 ZSH Quick Reference:
 =======================

+## Cscope and Ctags
+* csetup - run cscope and ctags generation in the current folder

 ## Autojump
 * j <partialFolderName> - Jump to the most recent folder that matches the partial folder name